w3c/css-houdini-drafts/README.md

 # Animation Worklet Explainer
 ---

 # Overview

-git remotegit AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.
+AnimationWorklet is a new primitive for creating scroll-linked and other high performance procedural animations on the web.

 {:toc}